gggfred/dcca-cc-thermal-cabinet/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
-3. You must change the variable `url = "SERVER_URL"` in `api.py` by the url of the server implemented in the section 1.
+3. You must change the variable `url` in `api.py` by the url of the server implemented in the section 1, replace `SERVER_URL`.

 ```bash
 url = "SERVER_URL"